 According to industry analysts, the NAFTA has stimulated agricultural trade in the region, delivering positive economic benefits at the macro-scale to all three countries.
 The figures certainly bear out this contention.
-After 1993, U.S. agricultural exports to Mexico rose by an average of more than 11% a year, reaching \$6.2 billion by 1998.
-Imports from Mexico grew at about 12% a year after 1993, reaching \$4.7 billion by 1998.
-U.S. agricultural exports to Canada expanded by more than five per cent a year, attaining a level of \$7.0 billion by 1998.
-Imports from Canada rose nearly 11% a year and were valued at \$7.8 billion by 1998.
+After 1993, US agricultural exports to Mexico rose by an average of more than 11 percent a year, reaching \$6.2 billion by 1998.
+Imports from Mexico grew at about 12 percent a year after 1993, reaching \$4.7 billion by 1998.
+US agricultural exports to Canada expanded by more than five percent a year, attaining a level of \$7.0 billion by 1998.
+Imports from Canada rose nearly 11 percent a year and were valued at \$7.8 billion by 1998.

 Production and export volumes have risen as a result throughout the NAFTA region in most categories of agricultural commodities and products.
-For example, since 1975 worldwide U.S exports of poultry meat have risen more than 12-fold, while Canadian exports have more than doubled, and Mexican exports have risen nearly 70-fold, though from an initially very small base.
-Though import policies have limited U.S. poultry exports to Canada, exports to Mexico have boomed and remained relatively unaffected by the Peso devaluation in 1995.
-U.S. exports of pork to both countries have also risen rapidly under NAFTA.
+For example, since 1975 worldwide US exports of poultry meat have risen more than 12-fold, while Canadian exports have more than doubled, and Mexican exports have risen nearly 70-fold, though from an initially very small base.
+Though import policies have limited US poultry exports to Canada, exports to Mexico have boomed and remained relatively unaffected by the Peso devaluation in 1995.
+US exports of pork to both countries have also risen rapidly under NAFTA.

 This growth in trade has resulted in a limited specialization among the partners in certain categories of agricultural commodities and products.
-Thus, U.S. exports to Canada of high valueadded processed goods, notably snack foods, have grown very rapidly.
-U.S. exports to Mexico, by way of contrast, are dominated by bulk commodities.
+Thus, US exports to Canada of high value-added processed goods, notably snack foods, have grown very rapidly.
+US exports to Mexico, by way of contrast, are dominated by bulk commodities.
 Mexican exports to the United States have seen impressive continuing growth in the high-value horticulture sector and in certain value-added processed products.
 Coffee represents another growing category of Mexican exports to both Canada and the United States.

 The growth in trade and the resulting competitive challenges have encouraged changes within the industry.
 Intensive methods of raising poultry, hogs and cattle have improved efficiencies, reduced costs and encouraged consolidation within the industry.
 As already noted, in crop production, while yields have increased per unit of land area, there is also increased reliance on chemical inputs in the form of inorganic fertilizers.
 Coffee production is moving from a mixed-shade cover to "sun cover" plantations.
-These changes have important environmental implications.
+This change has important environmental implications.